Track mileage automatically

 To be eligible for reimbursement by an employer or a deduction on your tax return as a self-employed worker, you need to keep a mileage log of the business portion of your overall driving.
 This includes the date and location you traveled to and from.

-A mileage tracker app can help you automatically separate your personal and commuting driving from business trips.
+A mileage tracker app can help you automatically separate your personal and commuting driving from business trips, making it easy to create reports for your employer or accountant.

 How to claim your business mileage